isanjarbek/theory/compare.md

 1. contain a multiple values or complex data
 2. stored in the heap
 3. objects are mutable by default
-4. compare by reference not value
+4. compare by memory reference not value

 let and var difference